jackjansen/UnrealAdventures/Diary.md

 So, our `InitializePointCloudSource` module never called our C++ `CwipcNiagaraDataInterface::InitializeSource()` _until we made it return a value_.
 And _assigned that value to an output variable_.
 And, in the Niagara System, _assigned that output variable to a system or emitter variable_.

 Next up: running the source `get()` loop in a thread.
 Here is a good introduction to threading/mutexes and all that in Unreal: https://forums.unrealengine.com/t/multithreading-and-performance-in-unreal/1216417

+## 08-Aug-2024

+The threaded point cloud sources are working, more or less.

+Next I wanted to get started on particle life time and rendering.
+Discovered yet another language: Material Graphs.
+This is a pure data flow language.
+Create a new material (_not_ a material instance!), and edit the graph.
+I made it copy color from the particle, and used a trick I found in some other material to make the particles round.